TvDragon/basic_platformer_cpp/README.md

 # Basic Platformer
+## Motivation

 For this project I wanted to learn C++ and use the SDL2 library to create a basic action platformer game.

-## Motivation

-This project was inspired

 ## Getting Started